cabbruzzese/hrpg/README.md

 A vengful spirit that packs a stronger punch.

 ### Miniboss
-A beefed up monster made of one of 3 elements.
+A beefed up monster made up of one of the elements.

 #### Stone
 Hard as stone, really hard to kill.